[Holodeck –

 protective of Mister Gerron.
 Have you formed a friendship with him?

-thought I was looking at myself at that age.
-I thought maybe I could be
+was looking at myself at that age.
+I thought maybe I could be a friend,

-a friend, maybe he wouldn’t turn out the way I did.
-But I didn’t
+maybe he wouldn't turn out the way I did.
+But I didn't have much luck.

-programme.
-He felt that if the young man were able to learn new skills,
+this programme.
+He felt that if the young man were able to learn new

-to set goals and accomplish them it might go a long way to helping him
+skills, to set goals and accomplish them, it might go a long way to

 DALBY: That’s why he’s in this group?

 DALBY: If you say so.
-But understand this, Lt, I don’t want to get
+But understand this, Lieutenant.
+I don't want to

-EMH: This is the most pernicious infectious agent I have ever seen.
+This is the most pernicious infectious agent I've ever seen.
+It

-It systematically attacked every cell in the gel pack’s biological
+systematically attacked every cell in the gel pack's biological matrix.

 JANEWAY [OC]: We’re losing more bio-neural circuitry, Doctor.